imahiro-t/selection-manipulator/README.md

 | Regular Expression (/PATTERN/gi)     | Regular Expression to a new editor page (/PATTERN/gi)                                | selection-manipulator.regex.gi                 |

 ## Release Notes

+## 0.0.15

+- ✨ Add tool to remove one character from each side

 ## 0.0.14